fdq09eca/edu_research/sys_lit_re/note.md

    - Their decomposition result shows that 62.28% of this increase was due to changes in the value of explanatory variables, while 37.72% was due to changes in the value of model parameters.

-5. @dustmann2016economics proposes a general theoretical framework for modeling temporary migration decisions based on which they outline the various motives for temporariness.
+5. @dustmann2016economics proposes a general theoretical framework for modelling temporary migration decisions based on which they outline the various motives for temporariness.

    - It discusses the possible consequences of migration temporariness for non-migrants in both home and host countries
    - Home: remittances; brain drain and brain gain